 - Voltage is 110 in Costa Rica so bring several convertors/adapters if you need to as they’re not super common.

 - Extra SD, CF and memory cards.
-Bring two CF card readers as they’re so hard to find here.
+Bring multiple CF card readers as they’re so hard to find here.
 External hard drives.
 Memory card readers.

 - Waterproof laptop case.